monolithgoon/fullstack-typescript-postgres-todo-app/README.md

 - Go to the GitHub website and sign in to your account.

-- Click on your profile picture in the top right corner of the screen and select "Settings" from the drop-down menu.
+- Click on your profile picture in the top right corner of the screen and select `Settings` from the drop-down menu.

-- Click on the "Developer settings" tab in the left sidebar and then select "OAuth Apps".
+- Click on the `Developer settings` tab in the left sidebar and then select `OAuth Apps`.

-- Click the "New OAuth App" button to create a new OAuth application.
+- Click the `New OAuth App` button to create a new OAuth application.

-- Fill in the "Application name" (eg. `fullstack-todo-app-dev`) and "Homepage URL" fields with the appropriate information for your app.
+- Fill in the `Application name` (eg. `fullstack-todo-app-dev`) and `Homepage URL` fields with the appropriate information for your app.

 - In the "Authorization callback URL" field, enter the URL that GitHub should redirect to after a user authorizes your app.
 For your local build, use `http://localhost:3000/callback` or `http://127.0.0.1:3000/callback` (assuming you are using port 3000 for your local server).
-For your production build, use the URL of your production server followed by "/callback".
+For your production build, use the URL of your production server followed by `/callback`.

 - Click the "Register application" button at the bottom of the page.